 Are floating vanities durable?

 Yes, when properly installed into wall studs with appropriate hardware, floating vanities are very durable.
-Their stability depends heavily on the quality of installation and the strength of the wall anchorage.
+Their stability depends heavily on the quality of installation and the strength of the wall anchorage, ensuring they can support significant weight.

 Can I install a floating vanity myself?